On the day he disappeared, 12 January 2013, Robert Duff was due to attend a family celebration for his daughter’s 18th birthday.

 Since hearing that this is now a murder investigation, that hope has been taken away from us and as a family, we are devastated.
 Our only wish now is that Robert is returned to us and so we can grieve together.Helen Duff, mother of Robert Duff

-Further information led dive teams to begin a search of Highgate No 1 pond in Hampstead Heath in November 2020.
+On the basis of a tip that Robert’s body could be concealed in water, police dive teams began a search of Highgate No 1 pond in Hampstead Heath in November 2020.

 The Crimestoppers charity has offered a £10,000 reward for information leading to the discovery of Robert’s body or the conviction of those responsible for the murder.